tiruss/PMNet/README.md

 ### Run experiments from pretrained weight

-- Download pretrained weight from the link
+- Download pretrained weight from the link. [[Google Drive]](https://drive.google.com/open?id=11PQySPgimyZ011FOjmxGBOGcyti1Z0rH)

 - If you want CRF for postprocessing, download [PyCRF](https://pypi.org/project/pydensecrf/) from the link.